AbhinavInavolu/HUNNYPOT-Public/README.md

 # HUNNYPOT

 A honeypot project designed to collect and analyze attacker behavior.
+Sensitive information has been hidden.

 ## Description